 What Is IoT Security Testing?

 Considering the risks of focusing too much on the usability of devices and ignoring their security, IoT security testing becomes a critical component in safeguarding the entire IoT ecosystem.
-Essentially, IoT security testing is what it says on the tin.
+Essentially, Internet of Things security testing is what it says on the tin.
 It’s the practice of evaluating cloud-connected devices and networks to reveal security flaws and prevent devices from being hacked and compromised by a third party.
 The biggest IoT security risks and challenges can be addressed through comprehensive testing strategies and a focused approach to the most critical IoT vulnerabilities.

 Most Critical IoT Security Vulnerabilities